How To Wallpaper (Simple Install Guide For Beginners)

 I’m happy to announce that I overcame my fear!
 And guess what?
-I would argue that installing “real” wallpaper was actually easier than installing peel and stick.
+I would argue that installing traditional wallpaper was easier than installing peel and stick removable wallpaper.
 Yep, you heard it here first, folks!
-This DIY project was painless, easy, and actually pretty fun.
+This DIY project was painless, easy, and pretty fun.
 I finished the project and instantly said out loud, “I want to wallpaper all the things!”

-Making a decision about which wallpaper to choose for the nursery closet was the toughest part of this project.
-There were just so many cute ones to choose from (these are allllll from Lowe’s, by the way!).
-My color palette for the nursery is blush and sage (more on the entire nursery gameplan coming soon), so I knew I wanted the paper to coordinate with the rest of the space.
+My color palette for the nursery is blush and sage, so I knew I wanted the paper to coordinate with the rest of the space.
 I initially thought I might go with the floral print (#6), but in the end, I chose this rose gold wallpaper (#3).

 How to Wallpaper – The Supplies

 - Wallpaper Adhesive

 - Wallpaper Brush